 After an EL student reclassifies to Fluent English Proficient (RFEP), schools are required to monitor the academic progress of these students for a minimum of four years and parents are notified of student progress.

-RFEP students are expected to make adequate yearly progress following reclassification by meeting or exceeding grade-level content standards in English Language Arts (ELA) and Math.
-Students who reclassify with State Assessment ELA scores at the Basic level are expected to move to Proficient the first year following reclassification and to Proficient or Advanced the second year following reclassification.
+RFEP students are expected to make adequate yearly progress following reclassification by meeting or exceeding grade-level content standards in English Language Arts (ELA), Math, Science and Social Studies.
+Students who reclassify with the ELA scores with Standard Met or Exceeded are expected to maintain such performance following reclassification.